PankeshGupta/dotfiles/README.md

 Everything is configured and tweaked within `~/.dotfiles`.
 Install is `--recursive` because I've set up a number of git submodules for vim (in `vim/bundle`).

+If you're coming from a pure Mac setup, you'll want to set your default shell to be zsh, so use `chsh -s /bin/zsh`.
+Then, start up zsh from your current bash shell via `zsh`.
+Now you should be good to go!

 The main file you'll want to change right off the bat is `zsh/zshrc.symlink`, which sets up a few paths that'll be different on your particular machine.